EMGuyant/inquisitive-nature/_posts/2023-06-29-calculated-measures-columns.md

 This calculated measure allows you to gain insights into the overall sales performance and identify patterns or trends over time.

-For a deep dive and further exploration of iterator functions check out the following posts:
+For a deep dive and further exploration of iterator functions check out the following post:

 [Power BI Iterators: Unleashing the Power of Iteration in Power BI Calculations](https://ethanguyant.com/blog/2022-10-11-power-bi-iterators/){: .post__link}

-Whether it's aggregating data, calculation ratios, or applying logical functions, Power BI offers a rich set of DAX functions that have got you covered.
+Whether it's aggregating data, calculating ratios, or applying logical functions, Power BI offers a rich set of DAX functions that have got you covered.

 <br>